data-henrik/chatbot-talks/README.md

-# Chatbots - Getting Started 2018
+# Chatbots - Getting Started 2020
-Resources for my July 2018 talks on chatbots.
+Resources for my talks on chatbots.
 To see this introduction as presentation, render the [PITCHME.md on GitPitch](https://gitpitch.com/data-henrik/chatbot-talk2018/master).

-* Eine deutsche Version ist im Branch [deutsch_httf](https://github.com/data-henrik/chatbot-talk2018/tree/deutsch_httf).
-* The IDUG EMEA 2018 version is accessible in the branch [idug2018](https://github.com/data-henrik/chatbot-talk2018/tree/idug2018)
-* The IDUG NA 2019 version is accessible in the branch [idugNA2019](https://github.com/data-henrik/chatbot-talk2018/tree/idugNA2019)

 ![](assets/images/can-chat-chatting-362.jpg)